 \section{Introduction}

-The \textit{Solar Magnetic Field Telescope} (SMFT) is a narrow-band filtergraph installed at Huairou Solar Observing Station (HSOS), the National Astronomical Observatories, Chinese Academy of Sciences \citep{Ai87}.
-The telescope provides with uninterruptible homogeneous data on solar vector magnetic field since 1987.
-Such a long unique data series allows one to analyze long-term variations and solar cycle dependence of active region parameters that rely on the vector magnetic field measurements, for example, current helicity of active regions \citep[\textit{e.g.},][]{Zhangetal2010}.
-SMFT uses photospheric Fe~I 5324.19~\AA\ spectral line to derive information on solar magnetic fields.
-Stokes $(V/I)_{\rm SMFT}$ are routinely measured at a single-wavelength point at the wing of the spectral line ($\approx$75~m\AA\ from the line center).
-The magnetic field is obtained in the framework of the weak-field approximation implying the linear relationship between the measured Stokes $(V/I)$ and longitudinal magnetic field, $B_{\Vert}$:
+The \textit{Solar Magnetic Field Telescope} (SMFT) is a narrow-band filtergraph installed at the Huairou Solar Observing Station (HSOS), the National Astronomical Observatories, Chinese Academy of Sciences \citep{Ai1987}.
+The field-of-view of the telescope is 225$^{\prime\prime}\times$170$^{\prime\prime}$.
+The pixel size of the acquired filtergrams is 0.295$^{\prime\prime}\times$0.287$^{\prime\prime}$ while the spatial resolution of about 2$^{\prime\prime}$ is limited by atmospheric seeing.
+The telescope operation of the SMFT provides a continuous homogeneous observational data set on the solar vector magnetic field since 1987.
+Such a long unique data series allows one to analyze long-term variations and solar cycle dependence of active region parameters that rely on the vector magnetic field measurements, for example current helicity of active regions \citep[e.g.][]{Zhangetal2010}.
+SMFT uses the photospheric Fe~{\sc i} 5324.19\ \AA\ spectral line to derive information on solar magnetic fields.
+Stokes-$(V/I)_{\rm SMFT}$ are routinely measured at a single-wavelength in the wing of the spectral line ($\approx$75\ m\AA\ from the line center).

+The magnetic field is traditionally obtained in the framework of the weak-field approximation, implying a linear relationship between the measured Stokes $(V/I)_{\rm SMFT}$ and longitudinal magnetic field [$B_{\Vert}$]:

-The calibration coefficient $C_{\Vert}$ for HSOS/SMFT measurements was analytically obtained for the first time by Ai \citep{Ai82}.
-Several other methods for weak-field calibration have been proposed recently (see \citep{Bai13} and references therein).
+The calibration coefficient [$C_{\Vert}$] for HSOS/SMFT measurements was analytically obtained for the first time by \citet{Ai1982}.
+Several other methods for weak-field calibration have been proposed recently \citep[see][and references therein]{Bai2013}.